(empagliflozin and linagliptin) Tablets

 - Severe renal impairment, end-stage renal disease, or dialysis [see Use In Specific Populations].

-- A history of hypersensitivity reaction to linagliptin, such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperreactivity [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].
+- A history of serious hypersensitivity reaction to empagliflozin, linagliptin, or any of the excipients in GLYXAMBI such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperreactivity [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

 Mechanism Of Action